Quantum simulation of the 1D Fermi-Hubbard model as a $\mathrm{Z}_2$ lattice-gauge theory: Discussion and conclusion

 \section{Discussion and conclusion}

 We have presented a LGT approach for the quantum simulation of the 1D Fermi-Hubbard model on a digital quantum computer.
 We presented the exact mapping of the Hubbard Hamiltonian to a $\mathrm{Z}_2$ LGT, and the corresponding quantum-circuit representation for the trotterized time evolution operator.
 We then introduced a novel error-mitigation strategy based on the conserved quantities inherent to the LGT, which allowed us to use an efficient post-selection of measurement results obtained in the presence of noise.
-We compared both the LGT and the direct simulation of the model in terms of spins and find that despite a much larger number of CNOT gates required for the LGT simulation, this method may be on par or even superior to the direct implementation.
-Of course, for increasing system sizes the number of circuit runs needed for an efficient post-selection, e.g. keeping the number of shots within the physical subspace constant, rises exponentially.
+We compared both the LGT and the direct simulation of the model in terms of spins and find that despite a much larger number of CNOT gates required for the LGT simulation, this method may be on par with the direct implementation.
+It is worth noting that for increasing system sizes the number of circuit runs needed for an efficient post-selection, e.g. keeping the number of shots within the physical subspace constant, scales exponentially (see Fig. \ref{ineff_vs_L}).
 However, as long as runs can be parallelized and the system sizes remain small a LGT type implementation can be useful and may also profit from hardware developments for multi-qubit interactions.
-Our results thus call for further investigation of LGT-based representations of models for strongly-correlated systems for NISQ quantum computing architectures.
+Moreover, to avoid the exponential scaling with system size it would be interesting to explore sampling over a fixed number of charge sectors or average charge conservation for post-selection.
+Hence, our benchmark results call for further investigation of LGT-based representations of models for strongly-correlated systems for NISQ quantum computing architectures.

 In our numerical simulations we implemented only incoherent noise, based on the available Qiskit simulator.
 A possible strategy to mitigate coherent errors could be based on the recently developed methods of linear gauge protectors and local pseudogenerators~\cite{HalimehLPG,HalimehEnhancingDFL,homeier2022quantum}.
 Moreover, these methods have proven to be effective in the case of incoherent $1/f$ noise~\cite{kumar2022suppression}.
 We expect that such a stabilization of conserved quantities of the LGT description could further increase the resilience to errors.